massle/cpddl/README.md

  variables separately.
  - Gurobi can be used by setting up the ``GUROBI_CFLAGS`` and ``GUROBI_LDFLAGS`` variables.
- - To use lpsolve, the easiest way is to call ``make lpsolve`` which compiles the local copy in ``third-party/`` directory.
-After that the makefile automatically finds it.
  - If GLPK is not automatically found, you can explicitly set ``GLPK_CFLAGS`` and ``GLPK_LDFLAGS`` variables.
  - If minizinc is not automatically found, set ``MINIZINC_BIN`` variable to